 We are hopeful

-Bonita Raimondo of Burnie was named the recipient of the University of Tasmania’s Anglicare Scholarship for Social Work.
-The $5,000 scholarship helped Bonita to balance her study, work and parenting commitments.
+We congratulated Louise Adams of Hobart when she was announced as the recipient of the University of Tasmania’s Anglicare Scholarship in Social Work.
+The $5,000 scholarship is helping Louise to balance study, work and parenting.

 As the inaugural Student Ambassador at Eveline House in Devonport, former student Rowena will act as a mentor to current students.
 “To be able to help an organisation that helped me when I needed it most, it feels good,” she said.